pandemia-app/pandemia/README.md

 # pandemia

-Pandemia is an app to fight against pandemia by monitoring popular places.
+Pandemia is an open source initiative to build a mobile app to fight against pandemia.

+Pandemia propose to assist citizens in their daily movements by monitoring the popularity of the places they visit.

+Pandemia is actively developed by members of the [Spirals research group](https://team.inria.fr/spirals/), but external contributions are welcome.

 ## Source code